-That's the genius behind Albion's Programs of Distinction.
+That's the genius behind Albion's Centers and Institutes.
 Regardless of your academic and career interests, these programs add value through specialized academic offerings and opportunities.
 Put your learning to work through internships, research and other pre-professional experiences.
 Give yourself a distinct advantage when applying to graduate or professional school.
 Or landing your first job after graduation.

 Enhance your academic major